Ranj247/sportsporium_v1/README.md

 - For the content, I have chosen the font [Roboto](https://fonts.google.com/specimen/Roboto?preview.text=All%20products%20Shoes%20&preview.text_type=custom&query=roboto) with a fallback of **sans-serif**.
 'Roboto' is the one of the recommended fonts used on e-commerce sites.

 #### Images
 - All Product pictures of Outfit, and Footwear are taken from the [Life Style Sports](https://www.lifestylesports.com/ie/), and [Nike](https://www.nike.com/ie/).
 This project is for educational purposes only so the accociated credit has been included in the [Media Credits](#media).
-- [Shutterstock](https://www.shutterstock.com/) was used to select the site's images, full image credits can be found in the [Media Credits](#media).
+- The Hero image was taken from [Shutterstock](https://www.shutterstock.com/), full image credits can be found in the [Media Credits](#media).
 - The default image if image of the product is not available <br>![no image](readme-assets/images/noimage.png)

 ***